quarkiverse/quarkus-github-app/README.md

 ## Status

-The extension is considered stable.
+This extension is considered stable and is used in production.

 ## License